Kofiwusubrempong/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Task 4 This script is used to change ownership of a file Task 5 This script is used to create an empty file Task 6 This script is used to add executable permission to a file
+Task 4 This script is used to change ownership of a file Task 5 This script is used to create an empty file Task 6 This script is used to add executable permission to a file Task7 This script is used to give permission to multiple files